 The existing petanque piste is to be retained.
-An additional piste is to be located to the south of the first court.
-Both courts are to include a new shade structure with seating.
+The Master Plan identifies a potential site for an additional piste south of the first court.
+The existing court is to include a new shade structure with seating.
+A shade structure with seating should also be provided to the future piste if implemented.
 Other facilities have been located away from the piste to discourage inappropriate use of the courts.